DrC0okie/HEIG_ARN_Project/README.md

 ## Data Preparation

-To prepare the data for training, we performed several preprocessing steps.
-First, each code sample was resized to 224x224 pixels to match the input size required by MobileNetV2.
+Each code sample was resized to 224x224 pixels to match the input size required by MobileNetV2.
 We normalized the pixel values to a range of [0, 1] to standardize the input data.
 The dataset was split into training and test sets with an 80/20 split, ensuring a balanced distribution of samples across all three classes.
 We initially encountered challenges related to image dimensions, which necessitated careful resizing and normalization to maintain the quality of the code features.

 ![Stacked distribution of images in training and test dataset](img/train_test_qty.png){width=45%}